-Chairman: Anselmo B. Mercado (ID)

-Members: Ferdinand A. Rodriguez (ID)
+- Chairman: Anselmo B. Mercado (ID) - Members: Ferdinand A. Rodriguez (ID) Elpidio M. Paras Jaime Rafael U. Paguio Ramon M. Velez

-Elpidio M. Paras Jaime Rafael U. Paguio Ramon M. Velez Functions: The Related Party Transactions Committee shall assist the Board in ensuring that transactions with related parties are handled in a sound and prudent manner, with integrity and in compliance with applicable laws and regulations to protect the interest of depositors, creditors and other stakeholders and RPTs are conducted on an arm's length basis and that no stakeholder is unduly disadvantaged.
+Functions: The Related Party Transactions (RPT) Committee shall assist the Board in ensuring that transactions with related parties are handled in a sound and prudent manner, with integrity and in compliance with applicable laws and regulations, to protect the interest of depositors, creditors and other stakeholders.
+It shall also oversee that RPTs are conducted on an arm's length basis and that no stakeholder is unduly disadvantaged.